Contribution Guidelines#

 Release to PyPI#

-A Github action is set up to automatically release the package to PyPI.
-When it is ready for a new release, create a Github release.
+A GitHub action is set up to automatically release the package to PyPI.
+When it is ready for a new release, create a GitHub release.
 The version should be in the vX.X.X format following the semantic versioning specification.

 Release notes should always be autogenerated (just click the “generate release notes” button) - these can be tweaked but the emphasis should be on making sure PR titles and githu issue titles are clear and concise.
 Note we don’t keep a separate CHANGELOG file, it all goes in the release notes.